 Like I mentioned, the GAPS diet is just a way of eating that focuses on whole, healthy foods, and avoids sugars and processed foods for a temporary time.
-I think you’ll agree that anybody would do well to focus on eating like that for a while.

 If you follow the GAPS diet properly, it is very safe.
 Having a certified GAPS practitioner is a great idea if you’re dealing any serious health issues.
 That being said, many families have successfully followed the GAPS diet on their own, with amazing results.

 The only challenge that might come up is if you try and start the GAPS diet too aggressively.
 For example, if you introduce too much fermented food or a probiotic supplement too soon, the die off reaction can be pretty miserable, and can even make symptoms worse for a while.